-Safeguard facilities that exceed or expect to exceed their baseline must manage their excess emissions.
+Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

-It’s important for facilities to plan ahead.
+It’s important for responsible emitters to plan ahead.
 Read our CEO and Chair David Parker’s advice for planning how to manage excess emissions in his letter to safeguard facilities.

 Anti-avoidance measures prevent a responsible emitter from defining or redefining a facility to avoid Safeguard Mechanism obligations.
 Learn more about reporting under the National Greenhouse and Energy Reporting (NGER) Scheme.